25 Tips to Cook Once, Eat for a Week

-Make sure you have quality containers!
-Mason jars, tupperware, and plastic bags will all do.
+Make sure you have quality containers before you start your meal prep journey!
+Mason jars, Tupperware, and plastic bags will all do.
 You can also check out a local restaurant supply shop for some takeout-style containers.
 If you’re unhappy with your plastic containers, recycle them and replace them with stainless steel or glass containers.
 If you’re going to go plastic, choose BPA-free containers with lockable lids to prevent spilling.

 PREP & COOK

 Alissa Rumsey, RD recommends roasting “a large batch of veggies so that they’re ready to use throughout the week.
-Veggies add fiber, vitamins, minerals and antioxidants to your diet and can easily bulk up a variety of meals.”
-We recommend using veggies that roast well, like carrots, asparagus, zucchini, cauliflower and peppers, which you can make in a large batch and then use all week in many of your meals, like in pastas, salads, or on a sandwich.
+Veggies add fiber, vitamins, minerals, and antioxidants to your diet and can easily bulk up a variety of meals.”
+We recommend using veggies that roast well, like carrots, asparagus, zucchini, cauliflower, and peppers, which you can make in a large batch and then use all week in many of your meals, like in pasta dishes, salads, or on a sandwich.
 You can also roast regular or sweet potatoes to use as your carb options.

 PREP YOUR PROTEIN

 If you’re going for more of a buffet-style meal prep, be sure to prep one or two proteins, such as chicken, black beans, or eggs.
-You can keep them in the fridge to use in wraps, salads, sandwiches, or buddha bowls.
+You can keep them in the fridge to use in wraps, salads, sandwiches, or Buddha bowls.
 If you’re making chicken, consider buying a ready-made rotisserie chicken or roasting your own!
 This will help cut down on individual cooking times.
 Meat proteins can be kept in the fridge from 3-4 days.
-What to do with chicken?
-Try one of these 35 Best-Ever Chicken Recipes for Weight Loss.

 GET YOUR GRAINS